Pilates trends over the past 5 years

-The challenge for a Pilates Instructor looking to develop a career or grow a business is to understand not only where the Pilates Market has come from to also to recognise where it is going and then to have the confidence to either move with it in broad terms or to make niche position within a perceived Niche which has some certainty to be a growth niche in the medium term.
-Five years ago in August 2013 an article in Health Club Management entitled Pilates Predictions identified at that time that Pilates was beginning to move from its ‘girly image’ with views about it being for ‘yummy mummies’ or ‘ladies who lunch’ towards something more professional as more sports teams, physiotherapists and an older population started to see Pilates as an option to fit into their lifestyles.
+Five years ago in August 2013 an article in Health Club Management entitled Pilates Predictions identified at that time that Pilates was beginning to move from its ‘Girly image’ with views about it being for ‘yummie mummies’ or ‘ladies who lunch’ towards something more professional as more Sports teams, physiotherapists and an older population started to see Pilates as an option to fit into their lifestyles.

-At this time Lynn Robinson, Founder and Director of Body Control Pilates pointed to the wide spectrum of elite sports teams and sports players using Pilates within their conditioning and rehab programming and she predicted that the image of Pilates would become less sedentary as instructors focussed on more physically challenging workouts conducted at a faster pace.
-Glenn Withers, Founding Director of APPI Health Group predicted the future of Pilates would be ‘getting off the mat’ or lying only positions on the Pilates Reformer with a move towards more functional upright positions to allow more suitable post rehab programming within Pilates.
+Glenn Withers, Founding Director of APPI Health Group predicted that the future of Pilates would be ‘getting off the mat’ or lying only positions on the Pilates Reformer with a move towards more functional upright positions to allow more suitable Post Rehab programming within Pilates.
 He also predicted an increasing older population interest in Pilates and challenged the industry to focus more on Bone Health and falls prevention.

 The result of all the above is a Commercial Fitness market that is looking to embrace the clear benefits of Apparatus based Pilates as it seeks to profit from an Ageing population prepared to spend more on their lifestyle and wellness needs.
 At the same time a more flexible workforce with large numbers of Pilates Matwork instructors able to transition much more rapidly than five years ago to work on Apparatus.

-I started this article with the statement that it is not only important to understand the market but to predict areas of growth and act on them if as a Pilates Business you are going to remain stable or grow your business.
-The next two article in this series will focus firstly on the Wellness Market and then will look at opportunities for micro Pilates Businesses as well as larger sized businesses within the growth sectors within the Wellness Market.
+It is important to understand the market but to predict areas of growth and act on them if as a Pilates Business you are going to remain stable or grow your business.